tinymce/tinymce-docs/_includes/configuration/toolbar-location.md

 Setting this option to `auto`, positions the toolbar and menu bar either:
 * Above the content area by default.
-* Below the content area if there is not enough space to display the toolbar and menubar above.
+* Below the content area if there is not enough space to display the toolbar and menu bar above.

 **Type:** `String`